Which Credit Score Is Used for Car Loans?

 - Credit and financial counseling organizations

-- Experian gives you free access to a FICO® Score 8 based on your Experian credit report
+Tip: Experian gives you free access to a FICO® Score 8 based on your Experian credit report.

 If you check your credit scores and think it might be best to work on your credit before taking out an auto loan, here are some suggestions for improving your credit:

 - Pay down credit card balances.
-Your credit utilization rate is the percentage of your revolving account (credit card) limits that you're currently using, and it's an important credit scoring factor.
-To figure out your utilization rate, divide your total credit card balances by your total credit limits.
-The lower your utilization rate, the better.
-If you currently have a high utilization rate (over 30%), paying down credit card balances could be a quick way to increase your credit scores.
+Your credit utilization rate can be an important factor, and it's one of the few scoring factors that you can change quickly.
+To figure out your utilization rate, divide your total credit card balances by your total credit limits using numbers from your credit report.
+A lower utilization rate is better for your scores.
+If you have a high utilization rate, particularly if it's over 30%, paying down credit card balances could be a quick way to increase your credit scores.

 - Consolidate credit card debt.
 If you can't afford to pay down your credit card balances, you could apply for a debt consolidation loan and use the money to pay off your credit cards.
-Installment loans, such as personal loans, won't impact your utilization rate.
-As a result, transferring the debt from credit cards to a personal loan could improve your scores—as long as you don't then charge up those cards again.
+Installment loans, such as personal loans, won't impact your revolving utilization rate.
+As a result, transferring the debt from credit cards to a personal loan could improve your scores.

 - Continue paying bills on time.
 Even one late payment could hurt your credit scores, and you want to make sure your recent credit history is as clean as possible before applying for a new loan.

-- Review your credit reports for errors.
-Double-check your three credit reports for errors that may be hurting your scores and file a dispute if you find one.
-The credit bureau must investigate your claim and either validate, update or delete the information.
+- Review your credit reports carefully.
+Double-check your three credit reports for errors that may be hurting your scores; you have the right to file a dispute if you find one.

 These actions could improve all of your credit scores, which can make it easier to get approved for an auto loan with a favorable rate.